When loading a media resource for use by an

-TimeRanges object includes one or more ranges of time, each specified by a starting and ending time offset.
+TimeRanges object includes one or more ranges of time, each specified by a starting time offset and an ending time offset.
 You reference each time range by using the

 end() methods, passing the index number of the time range you want to retrieve.

-The term "normalized TimeRanges object" indicates that ranges in such an object are ordered, don't overlap, aren't empty, and don't touch (adjacent ranges are folded into one bigger range).
+The ranges in such an object are ordered, don't overlap, and don't touch (adjacent ranges are folded into one bigger range).
+A range can be empty (referencing just a single moment in time).

 unsigned longrepresenting the number of time ranges represented by the time range object.